Trust me, Peru Itinerary Planning is TRICKY

 8. Rainbow Mountains?
 What rainbow mountains?

 I feel totally ripped off.
-I went to Peru back in 2013 and there was no talk of a Rainbow Mountain around Cuzco!
+I went to Peru back in 2013 and there was no talk of a Rainbow Mountain Trek in Peru, right around Cuzco!
 And trust me, I went to like a bazillion different tour operators.
 So instead of mind blowingly beautiful rainbow mountains, all I got was a lousy tour of an aqueduct (I guess I missed out because they weren’t a “thing” when I went to Peru.
 They weren’t even in my guide book!
 I want my money back!).
 Okay, it wasn’t that bad but have you seen the Rainbow Mountain?
 I would much rather have gone there than to some glorified swamp that passed for a, “historic water filtration system”.

 So if you’re headed to Cuzco, make time for this trek.
 You won’t be disappointed.
 It looks super cool and I’m still resentful that no one ever mentioned this epic mountain to me when I was there (Envision an adult temper tantrum where I am whining and stamping my feet.
 Okay, done guys.
 Thanks for letting me keep it real.).